ShengJer/L-MAU-Cahn-Hilliard/README.md

 3. modify and run the ./data/gPCA.py file to generate PCA model in ./data/PCA_model (some parameters need to be changed according to the size of training set, and the PCA components you want).

-4. run the ./data/create_PCAdata to transform autocorrelation data into PCA data with reduced dimension by the PCA model created early (some parameters still need to be change according to the user at the start of the .py file).
+4. run the ./data/create_PCAdata to transform autocorrelation data into PCA data with reduced dimension by the PCA model been created early (some parameters still need to be change according to the user at the start of the .py file).

 5. To run the L-MAU model, please change the parameters inside the submit.sh file and execute the bashfile by ` bash submit.sh` or write a script file for the cluster scheduler.